shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

 Just one line of change in each function: `currentDispatch` now comes as a argument, not from `store`.
-This allows us to apply the desired chaining without assigning everytime.
+This allows us to apply the desired chaining without assigning every time.
 With this we would get a new copy of `store` object when we set things up at the beginning and work with that.

 ```jsx
 let dispatch = store.dispatch // original one